gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	quantitative coherence metrics and ablations
 -	robustness across repeated automated runs

-So the current result is now well beyond baseline success and now includes bounded threshold crossing into stable joint choreography, early-stress maintenance of that state, restabilization after mild internal asymmetry, renewed harsher break pressure, clean post-promotion de-confirmation, stabilization of a downgraded weaker relational state, and loosening of that lower-order plateau, but it is still not a full engineering stress program.
+So the current result is now well beyond baseline success and now includes bounded threshold crossing into stable joint choreography, early-stress maintenance of that state, restabilization after mild internal asymmetry, renewed harsher break pressure, clean post-promotion de-confirmation, stabilization of a downgraded weaker relational state, loosening of that lower-order plateau, and restoration of a clearer independent-separation reading, but it is still not a full engineering stress program.

 ---

 ## Current verdict
-The first twenty-five cycles support the following stronger claim:
+The first twenty-six cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice, carry that strengthened relation persistently below joint threshold, approach a threshold-nearing provisional joint reading without cheating across the boundary, promote that relational corridor into stable joint choreography when durable reciprocal support genuinely crosses threshold, preserve that promoted joint state under early internal asymmetry while explicitly tracking de-confirmation pressure, restabilize that stressed joint state when the asymmetry softens again, reopen a serious break corridor when harsher asymmetry later returns, cleanly downgrade the formerly stable joint state into a weaker relational / separating reading when coherence support genuinely falls below threshold, stabilize that downgraded state at a weaker relational level rather than forcing immediate full independence, and then track the loosening of that lower-order plateau without yet forcing clear independent separation — all without collapsing role boundaries or erasing train distinctness.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice, carry that strengthened relation persistently below joint threshold, approach a threshold-nearing provisional joint reading without cheating across the boundary, promote that relational corridor into stable joint choreography when durable reciprocal support genuinely crosses threshold, preserve that promoted joint state under early internal asymmetry while explicitly tracking de-confirmation pressure, restabilize that stressed joint state when the asymmetry softens again, reopen a serious break corridor when harsher asymmetry later returns, cleanly downgrade the formerly stable joint state into a weaker relational / separating reading when coherence support genuinely falls below threshold, stabilize that downgraded state at a weaker relational level rather than forcing immediate full independence, track the loosening of that lower-order plateau without yet forcing clear independent separation, and finally restore a clearer independent-separation reading once the lower-order support becomes too thin — all without collapsing role boundaries or erasing train distinctness.

 This does not yet prove the full architecture, but it strengthens the case that the engineering path is an actual sub-division of LLM labor into specific TU, TU+, and cortexLLM agents organized around coherence-sensitive role specialization.